NotCampeur/webserv/README.md

 ### :zzz: TODO :zzz:
 *  Parsing of Hexadecimal values in URL -> in validator class
-*  Need to implement the routes on the request manager.
+*  Need to implement the locations on the request manager.
 *  You can configurate multiple configuration for the same server but the first one will always be apply for the moment.
 Need to modify the request class.
+* Renaming "host" into "ip" in the config to be less distrubing.

 ### :boom: Known bugs..
 I mean features :boom:
+* If the root in the config file is given without ending '/' the server will loop redirections of type 301.
 ## :writing_hand: Change log :writing_hand:
 * JsonParser branch has been merged.